lmweber/STexampleData/README.md

 ## Installation

 Currently, the package is available from GitHub.
-This will be moved to Bioconductor in the future.
+This will be moved to Bioconductor's ExperimentHub in the future.

 To install from GitHub including vignettes, use the following options: